Nature-IOT/WebSerial_ESPTool/README.md

- WebSerial ESPTool for ESP32 S3 8048S070
+ WebSerial ESPTool for ESP32
- fork for SFA prod
+ For PresTemp